jdmanthey/MolEcol2021/06_landscape_genetics/readme.md

     # combine your cost_distance object with the fst object
     fst <- cbind(fst, lcp)

+    # look at the fst table (now includes your LCP data)
+    fst

     # do the stats!
     mrm_results <- MRM(fst$fst ~ fst$lcp, nperm=100)